waocats/crabgo/src/doc/src/reference/workspaces.md

 The key points of workspaces are:

-* Common commands can run across all workspace members, like `cargo check --workspace`.
+* Common commands can run across all workspace members, like `crabgo check --workspace`.
-* All packages share a common [`Cargo.lock`] file which resides in the *workspace root*.
+* All packages share a common [`Crabgo.lock`] file which resides in the *workspace root*.
 * All packages share a common [output directory], which defaults to a directory named `target` in the *workspace root*.
 * Sharing package metadata, like with [`workspace.package`](#the-package-table).
 * The [`[patch]`][patch], [`[replace]`][replace] and [`[profile.*]`][profiles]
-  sections in `Cargo.toml` are only recognized in the *root* manifest, and ignored in member crates' manifests.
+  sections in `Crabgo.toml` are only recognized in the *root* manifest, and ignored in member crates' manifests.

-In the `Cargo.toml`, the `[workspace]` table supports the following sections:
+In the `Crabgo.toml`, the `[workspace]` table supports the following sections:

 * [`[workspace]`](#the-workspace-section) --- Defines a workspace.
   * [`resolver`](resolver.md#resolver-versions) --- Sets the dependency resolver to use.